• Home

 Always check your baby’s umbilical cord for any redness, pus, or unpleasant smell.
 If you notice any of these signs, it’s possibly due to an infection; talk to your doctor.

-7. Change in urine and poop
+7. Changes in Urine and Poop

 Always be aware of your baby’s pooping and urinating habits.
 If your baby shows any difficulty in urinating or has blood in the urine, it may be a sign that your baby has an infection or other urinary tract problems.
 If your baby does not poop for over 48 hours, consult your doctor immediately.